 Shanghai Transport

-Shanghai can be reachable by air, by train, and by waterway.
+Shanghai can be reached by air, by train, and by waterway.
 Here’s a guide on how you can get to Shanghai.

 Shanghai Airports

-Shanghai services two airports, Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA), both airports offer a range of flight services and transportation options to ensure smooth travel experiences for passengers arriving in or departing from Shanghai.
-Detailed information on flight schedules, airlines, and specific transportation services can be obtained from airport websites or through online travel resources.
+Shanghai services two airports, Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA), both of which offer a range of flight services and transportation options to ensure smooth travel experiences for passengers arriving in or departing from Shanghai.

 1. Shanghai Pudong International Airport (PVG)